 National Radio Dynamic Zone (NRDZ)

-This NSF-funded effort supports (1) the development of an NRDZ concept definition, (2) design and development of prototype advanced spectrum monitor (ASM) devices, and (3) broader impact efforts related to spectrum awareness and spectrum management.
+The original NSF-funded National Radio Dynamic Zone (NRDZ) project (2021) supported (1) the development of an NRDZ concept definition, (2) design and development of prototype advanced spectrum monitor (ASM) devices, and (3) broader impact efforts related to spectrum awareness and spectrum management.
 This article (2018) appears to be the origin of the idea of an NRDZ.

 NRDZ Concept Definition: